Value for money statement

 At the University of Central Lancashire, the governing body ensures that there are adequate and effective arrangements in place to provide transparency about value for money for students and for taxpayers.

-We take great pride in our role as a financial anchor in the region.
+We take great pride in our role as a economic anchor in the region.
 Our students and graduates support the sustained impact and value the University offers as a significant driver of economic, cultural and social development, offering value for money back to the taxpayer as well as to the student.
 As one of the largest employers in Preston, we provide many work opportunities for our students and our local community.

 How we create value for our students